sheikhomer/T212MCP/README.md

 A Model Context Protocol (MCP) server implementation for Trading212 API integration, providing read-only access to Trading212 portfolio data.

-## Features
+## Tools

-- Real-time portfolio data fetching from Trading212
-- MCP-compliant API endpoints
-- Secure authentication using Trading212 API credentials
-- Streamable HTTP transport support
+- GetPortfolio: Fetches the user's portfolio from Trading212.
+This tool is read-only and does not perform any trades.

 ## Prerequisites